loganmarchione/k8s_homelab/scripts/README.md

 kubectl get secret -n cert-manager
 ```

-A few minutes, you should see certificates appear (it will take a few minutes for everything to show `True`).
+A few minutes, you should see certificates appear (it will take up to five minutes for everything to show `True`).

 ```
 kubectl get certificate --all-namespaces